Unraveling Anomalies in Time: Unsupervised Discovery and Isolation of Anomalous Behavior in Bio-regenerative Life Support System Telemetry: Methodology

 The objective of our analysis is to identify particular anomaly types specific to the EDEN ISS telemetry dataset.
 Given the exploratory nature of this analysis, we examine four distinct feature extraction methods, which we refer to below as "feature sets" and elaborate on in this section.

 \textbf{Denoised Subsequences} As a first feature set, we utilize the raw subsequences identified as anomalous by MDI or DAMP.
 These subsequences vary in length from $18$ to $447$ data points\footnote{We excluded anomalies with a length of fewer than five data points from our analysis.} in the univariate and from $13$ to $289$ in the multivariate case.
 To compare sequences of differing lengths, we employ Dynamic Time Warping (DTW) \cite{Berndt1994}.
 To enhance comparability, we apply moving average smoothing with a window size of five data points to eliminate high frequencies.
+The window size has been set empirically.
 In subsequent discussions, we refer to this feature set as \texttt{Denoised}.

 \textbf{Handcrafted Feature-Vectors} For the second feature set, we derive a nine-dimensional vector comprising simple statistical and shape-specific features.
 This vector encompasses the first four moments, i.e. mean, variance, kurtosis, and skewness, alongside the sequence length, the minimum and maximum values, and the positions of the minimum and maximum within the sequence.
 Following the computation of these feature vectors, we employ z-score normalization to standardize the features to a zero mean and unit standard deviation.
 In the following, we will refer to this feature set as \texttt{Crafted}.